New plans

 What are we doing?

 Calling all friends and neighbours, past and present.
-The Old Fire Station Community Centre N16 are running the Looking Out! project until Easter 2025 which is part-funded by Historic England and all about finding out more and celebrating the working history of this much loved community building, and reaching out to get more people involved in its future.
+The Old Fire Station Community Centre N16 ran the Looking Out! project until May24-April 2025 which was part-funded by Historic England and was all about finding out more and celebrating the working history of this much loved community building, and reaching out to get more people involved in its future.

 Looking Out! came out of community consultations around our exciting plans to make the Old Fire Station more sustainable and accessible (see bottom of page for architects designs)